Checklist for New Graduate Students

 NOTE: If you miss the payment deadline, even if you do not receive a billing statement, the Bursar will cancel your course schedule.
 Please be aware of account balances and payment deadlines.

 The Marshall University Huntington campus Bookstore is located in the Memorial Student Center.
-For the Huntington campus Bookstore website:

 For more information call: 304.696.3622